Understanding The Flag Theory and 5 Flags Approach

 These flags are simply reference points, and several overlap.
 Residency and citizenship are related, banking and assets are related, business and banking are related, business and cyberspace can be related.
 But that’s not the point.

-The point is that understand the Flag Theory and taking this Five Flags approach allows you to create an outline you can use to simplify the very big-picture concept of internationalizing your life.
+The point is that understanding the Flag Theory and taking this Five Flags approach allows you to create an outline you can use to simplify the very big-picture concept of internationalizing your life.
 The process of planting your flags is the process of choosing which country (or countries) works best for you, flag by flag.

 Flag #1: Plant Another Banking Flag